intuit/PHP-Payments-SDK/Readme.md

 - Migrating tokens from OAuth1.0 to OAuth2
 `createRequestToMigrateToken(string $consumerKey, string $consumerSecret, string $oauth1AccessToken, string $oauth1TokenSecret, string $scopes) : RequestInterface`

-In order to finish the OAuth flow, developers will need to create two objects
+In order to use OAuth 2, developers will need to create two objects
  - OAuth2Authenticator : used to create OAuth 2.0 related request
  - PaymentClient: used to send OAuth 2.0 related request

 The Payments SDK does not provide any parsing support for parsing the OAuth 2.0 response.
-Since the response for OAuth 2.0 requests are always in JSON format, a simple 'json_decode($response->getBody(), true)' will work.
+Since the response for OAuth 2.0 requests are always in JSON format, a simple `json_decode($response->getBody(), true)` will work.

 Example:
 ```php